Mixt Greens

-MIXT (previously Mixt Greens) is an American fast-casual restaurant chain that specializes in salads, warm bowls, and sandwiches prepared with seasonal and locally-sourced ingredients.
-The company was founded in 2006 in San Francisco by entrepreneur Leslie Silverglide, and her husband David Silverglide, a technology executive.
-MIXT operates locations in the San Francisco Bay Area, Los Angeles, and Dallas.
+MIXT (previously Mixt Greens) is a fast-casual restaurant that specializes in chef-crafted salads, grain bowls, market plates and sandwiches sourced from local and organic ingredients.
+The company was founded in 2005 in San Francisco by Andrew Swallow, a fine dining chef and cookbook author, his sister Leslie Silverglide, an entrepreneur with a master's degree in sustainability; and her husband David Silverglide, a technology executive.